 2.A.3.
-Priority Axis 3: Healthy, safe and accessible border areas
+Priority Axis 3: Healthy, safe and accessible border areas implemented solely though financial instruments set up at Union level

-2.A.3.1.
-Priority AxisID of the priority axis:3Title of the priority axis:Healthy, safe and accessible border areas
+ID of the priority axis: 3

+Title of the priority axis: Healthy, safe and accessible border areas

-The entire priority axis will be implemented solely through financial instruments The entire priority axis will be implemented solely though financial instruments set up at Union level The entire priority axis will be implemented through community-led local development
+The entire priority axis will be

+implemented solely through financial ough financial

+instruments

+The entire priority axis will be

 2.A.3.2.
-Justification for the establishment of a priority axis covering more than one thematic objective
+Justification for the establishment of a priority axis covering more than one thematic objective implemented through community-led local development